 How to Check the Status of Your Tax Return

-You should be able to check IRS tax refund status roughly 24 hours after your receive confirmation form the IRS that they have received your tax refund via E-File.
+You should be able to check IRS tax refund status roughly 24 hours after your receive confirmation from the IRS that they have received your tax refund via E-File.
 You will need to wait at least 4 weeks if you mailed in your tax return.
 The best way to check the status of your federal tax refund is to visit the Where’s My Refund page at the IRS website.